20th Century Home Entertainment: CBS/Fox Video/Fox Video (1982–1991)

-Twentieth Century Fox Home Entertainment
+20th Century Fox Home Entertainment (1995–2020)

 The company was renamed Twentieth Century Fox Home Entertainment on March 16, 1995, after Fox Entertainment Group acquired CBS's interest in CBS/Fox.
 The reorganization also created additional distribution operations (Fox Kids Video, CBS Video, and CBS/Fox Video) and two new media units, Fox Interactive and Magnet Interactive Studios.
 Total revenue for the expanded business unit would have been over $800 million, with FoxVideo providing the bulk at $650 million.
 Mechanic kept DeLellis as president of the expanded unit's North American operation, with Jeff Yap as international president.
 By May 1995, Fox had Magnet under a worldwide label deal for 10 to 12 titles through 1996.
 TCFHE would also be responsible for DVD when they hit the market.
 Mechanic had Fox Home Entertainment institute the moratorium strategy with the August 1995 release of the three original Star Wars movies giving them a sales window before going off the market forever; four months for New Hope, and until the fall of 1997 for The Empire Strikes Back and Return of the Jedi.
 Sales topped 30 million copies over expectations.
 The company's 1996 release of Independence Day sold 18 million units, making it the industry's bestselling live-action home video release.
-In 1996, Saban Entertainment, who had left WarnerVision Entertainment, signed a deal with the company for distribution.

-With the May 1997 departure of DeLellis, a quick rotation of presidents lead Fox Home Entertainment: Yapp for four months before he left to lead Hollywood Video, then an interim president—Pat Wyatt, head of Twentieth Century Fox Licensing & Merchandising, who assumed the post in September 1997.
+With the May 1997 departure of DeLellis, a quick rotation of presidents led Fox Home Entertainment: Yapp for four months before he left to lead Hollywood Video, then an interim president—Pat Wyatt, head of 20th Century Fox Licensing & Merchandising, who assumed the post in September 1997.
 With DVD being a Warner Home Video property, the company did not initially issue DVDs; instead, Fox advocated for digital VHS tapes (which eventually emerged as the obscure D-Theater), then the disposable DIVX.
 DIVX was a DVD variant that had limited viewing time, launched by the Circuit City consumer electronics chain in June 1998.
 With DVD's low cost at $20 and DIVX at $4.50, and the desirability for consumers to own DVDs, the DVD format won quickly out over DIVX.
-News Corp. chief Rupert Murdoch wanted a deal with Time Warner Cable, as to secure a lower channel position for the then-new Fox Family Channel, so Mechanic adopted the DVD format to smooth the deal.
+News Corporation chief Rupert Murdoch wanted a deal with Time Warner Cable, as to secure a lower channel position for the then-new Fox Family Channel, so Mechanic adopted the DVD format to smooth the deal.